johannesssf/tesouro-direto-api/README.md

 # tesouro-direto-api

-REST API that can be used to retrieve information about the Brazilian Treasure Titles.
+REST API that can be used to retrieve information about Brazilian Treasure Titles.

 # Project dependencies